 ‘Population projections are not forecasts and, as such, do not attempt to predict the impact of government policies, development aims, changing economic or political circumstances such as Brexit’

 The projections are produced every two years.
-The latest ones are based on the 2016 mid-year population estimates.
-We are expecting the 2018-based projections to be available in March 2020.
+The latest ones are based on the 2018 mid-year population estimates.
+We are expecting the next projections to be available in late 2023.

 Increase in the population of teenagers.